SS Elbe Archival Collection

 LONDON, 26 February 1895.—The Coroner's inquest upon the bodies of the Elbe victims brought ashore by fishing boats was resumed at Lowestoft this morning.
 Miss Anna Boecker, the only woman survivor of the Elbe, the English pilot Mr. Greenham, and the crew of the steamer Crathie were present.

 Capt.
-Donner was in attendance on behalf of the German Government, and lawyers were present representing the owners of the Elbe and the Crathie.
+Donner was in attendance on behalf of the German Government, and lawyers representing the owners of the Elbe and the Crathie were present.
 Capt.
 Gordon of the Crathie was also present.

-Pilot Greenham testified that after the crash, he saw attempts made to close the water-tight doors of the Elbe.
+Pilot Greenham testified that after the crash, he saw attempts to close the Elbe's watertight doors.
 Capt. von Goessel was on the bridge until the last.
-When he got to the deck, he saw that the Elbe had lost her port rockets, but her blue lights burned, and her siren was blowing.
+When he got to the deck, he saw that the Elbe had lost its port rockets, but its blue lights burned, and its siren was blowing.

 The Captain ordered the boats to get out, but the ropes were frozen and had to be chopped away.
-The orders given by the Captain were obeyed, and there was no confusion.
+The orders were obeyed, and there was no confusion.
 When Greenham got into the boat, he saw a green light and a white stern light, which he believed to be the lights of the colliding vessel.
 These lights disappeared southward.

-He said the speed of the Elbe at the time of the collision was sixteen miles an hour, and she would consequently go some distance before she ran her way off after her engines were stopped.
-The steamer he had seen stopped at the time of the collision, but until after daybreak, it was only possible for those aboard to see a lifeboat with a light.
+He said the speed of the Elbe at the time of the collision was sixteen miles an hour.
+She would go some distance before she ran her way off after her engines were stopped—the steamer he had seen stopped at the time of the collision.
+However, until after daybreak, it was only possible for those aboard to see a lifeboat with a light.

 Mr. Greenham said he burned paper in the boat to attract the attention of the colliding vessel and expressed his belief that if the men on the Crathie had kept a good lookout, it would have been possible for them to have seen the light.